Network-Adjusted Covariates for Community Detection: Methodology

 \subsection{Spectral clustering on network-adjusted covariates}

-The use of spectral methods on community detection was first proposed in \cite{npca}, and has since been developed in various directions, such as spectral methods on the graph Laplacian, regularized Laplacian, non-backtracking matrix, and more \citep{opca, krzakala2013spectral, joseph2016impact, SC3}.
+Spectral methods on community detection were first proposed in \cite{npca}, and have since been developed in various directions, such as spectral methods on the graph Laplacian, regularized Laplacian, non-backtracking matrix, and more \citep{opca, krzakala2013spectral, joseph2016impact, SC3}.
 Theoretical discussions about eliminating the degree effects using spectral methods have been shown under degree-corrected stochastic blockmodels in \cite{SCORE} and \cite{lei2015consistency}.
-In \cite{casc}, spectral methods are employed for networks with covariates, on a weighted summation of the network Laplacian and covariate matrix, where the weight is a tuning parameter.
-We apply spectral clustering on the network-adjusted covariate matrix $Y$ in \eqref{eqn:anc} and propose Algorithm \ref{alg1}.
+In \cite{casc}, spectral methods are employed for networks with covariates, on a weighted summation of the network Laplacian and covariate matrix, where the weight is a tuning parameter. \cite{fanPCA} has discussed the aggregated spectral methods on the two-community stochastic blockmodel.
+Here, we apply spectral clustering on the network-adjusted covariate matrix $Y$ in \eqref{eqn:anc} and propose Algorithm \ref{alg1}.

 \begin{algo} Spectral clustering on network-adjusted covariates